Mr. Wendal

 "Mr. Wendal" is a song by American rap group Arrested Development from their debut album, 3 Years, 5 Months and 2 Days in the Life Of...
 (1992).
-In Europe and Australia, it was issued as a double A-side with their following single, "Revolution."
+In Europe and Australia, it was issued as a double A-side with their following single, "Revolution" and released in December 1992, by EMI and Chrysalis Records.
 In the United States, the song peaked at number six on the Billboard Hot 100, selling 500,000 copies and earning a gold certification.
 Worldwide, it reached the top 10 in Australia, Ireland, New Zealand, and the United Kingdom.

-Content

-The song was written about the plight of the homeless and encourages people not to ignore them just because of their status or how they look, but instead to learn from their non-materialistic lifestyles.
+The song's music video was directed by Keith Ward and received a nomination at the 1994 Soul Train Music Awards.